alifarhat40/bioacme/README.md

 ## Python interface

-Each program included in the package has an corresponding Pyhon function in the `bioacme` module that wraps the function call.
+Each program included in the package has an corresponding Python function in the `bioacme` module that wraps the function call.
 The Python interface is provided in the `bioacme` module.
 They can be called with the same name as their terminal command counterparts.